apache/accumulo-website/_docs-2/security/authorizations.md

 syntax that supports logical AND `&` and OR `|` combinations of terms, as well as nesting groups `()` of terms together.

-Each term is comprised of one to many alpha-numeric characters, hyphens, underscores or periods.
+Each term is comprised of one to many alphanumeric characters, hyphens, underscores or periods.
 Optionally, each term may be wrapped in quotation marks which removes the restriction on valid characters.
 In quoted terms, quotation marks and backslash characters can be used as characters in the term by escaping them